PreviousPreviousHomeNext

 People who prospered [BUSY FEW]

-If you do a google search for "which groups prospered in America during the 1920s" you turn up remarkably few sites – most seem immediately to get down to the busness of who didn't prosper.
+If you do a google search for "which groups prospered in America during the 1920s" you turn up remarkably few sites – most seem immediately to get down to the business of who didn't prosper.

-The economist and social theorist Stuart Chase found that, even amongst groups which were supposed to be prospering, some were struggling, and for others that increased propserity came at a price – e.g. debt, or a more pressured way of working, the pressure of keeping up with the Joneses, or a world where a household now NEEDS money, and can no longer 'get by', producing enough itself to support itself.
+The economist and social theorist Stuart Chase found that, even amongst groups which were supposed to be prospering, some were struggling, and for others that increased prosperity came at a price – e.g. debt, or a more pressured way of working, the pressure of keeping up with the Joneses, or a world where a household now NEEDS money, and can no longer 'get by', producing enough itself to support itself.
 Business, commerce, the cityscape, culture – all showed signs of huge progress ... but as for "economic security and peace of mind", that had not happened for most people.
 The 1920s Boom, he concluded, was "a rate of advance rather than a state of affairs".

 Nevertheless, it is possible to identify some groups of people who seem generally to have boomed with the Boom – basically, if you were in the right place at the right time with the right skills and right drive (especially if you came from an advantaged background), you could do very well in America in the 1920s: